DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-24-setting-up-permissions-iteration-2.md

 In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) we took users straight to the permissions for the first partner organisation.

-This meant users didn’t understand fully what they were looking at.
+This meant users did not understand fully what they were looking at.

 If we add a ‘before you start’ page
 Then users will understand what’s going on and what they’ll need to do